giga-sec/gigaSec-Tech-Notes/README.md

 - Installation Process
 - Quick Guide of navigating my notes
 - Quick Guide about using my Obsidian Vault
+- Quick Guide about the topics I'm taking notes with

 ---
 Notes may contain grammatical errors and some wont make sense and will only make sense to me.
 Understand that I wrote this notes for me and to be understood by me.
 However, I encourage and welcome pull requests that suggests any correction